About the zoo

 The project is open source and released under the permissive MIT license.

-New contributions are very welcome.
+New contributions are welcome.
 If you would like to contribute to the project, please contact us through the GitHub project page:

 - If you discover a problem, open an issue.